 Grizzlies' Chandler Parsons: Will play Saturday

-Parsons (illness) will play Saturday against the Magic, Ronald Tillery of The Memphis Commercial Appeal reports.
+Parsons (illness) will play during Saturday's contest against the Magic, Rob Fischer of Fox Sports Southeast reports.

-Due to a combination of knee soreness and, most recently, an illness, Parsons has been sidelined for 24 of the past 25 games.
-It's unclear if he'll play a full workload, but he hasn't eclipsed 27 minutes during any game this season.
-Overall, on the year, he's averaged 8.6 points, 2.8 rebounds and 2.0 assists across 20.6 minutes while shooting 48.6 percent from the field and 41.7 percent from long range.
+Parsons has missed 25 of the past 26 games at first due to knee issues, but later due to an illness.
+With both clearing up, he'll return to action Saturday.
+Over his past 10 appearances, Parsons has averaged 8.7 points, 2.9 boards and 2.1 assists across 21.8 minutes.

 More News